higgi13425/rmrwr-book/_book/io70-r_cmd_line.md

 ```

 The full listing will give you more details, including read & write permissions, file size, date last saved, etc. <br>
-Many commands have options, or flags, that modify what they do.
+Many UNIX commands have options, or flags, that modify what they do.
 <br><br>
 Find a folder inside of your Documents folder.
 We will now go `down` a level in the directory tree.
 In my case, I will use the `Powerpoint` folder. <br>
 In your Terminal window: